ShevtsovTN/cv-project/README.md

 This project is an application designed to collect statistical data from various websites using APIs provided by different providers.
 The main functionalities include:

 - Integration with various provider APIs to obtain website statistics.
-- Processing and storing the received data in a database.
+- Processing and storing the received data using the repository pattern, allowing flexibility in data storage and retrieval from different sources.
 - Providing data through an API for other systems and users.
 - Swagger documentation for all available routes and endpoints.
 - Error handling and logging to ensure system reliability.

 #### Key Features:
 1. **Provider API Integration**: Ability to connect and interact with multiple APIs to gather statistics.
-2. **Data Storage**: Storing the collected data in a database for subsequent analysis and usage.
+2. **Data Storage and Retrieval**: Using the repository pattern to store and retrieve data, allowing for flexibility in data sources (e.g., databases, file systems, external services).
 3. **Data Provision**: API to access the collected statistics.
 4. **Documentation**: Auto-generated Swagger documentation for ease of API usage.
 5. **Error Handling**: Logging and handling errors to ensure the application's robust operation.
 6. **Feature Tests**: Examples for testing core functionalities and routes.

+#### Repository Pattern Implementation
+The repository pattern is used to abstract the data access logic and business logic, allowing the application to use different data sources seamlessly.
+This implementation supports data management for the following entities:

+1. **Site Repository**: Handles data operations for the `Site` entity.
+2. **Provider Repository**: Manages interactions with various provider APIs and handles data for the `Provider` entity.
+3. **Statistic Repository**: Manages the collection and storage of statistical data from various sources for the `Statistic` entity.

+By using the repository pattern, this project ensures that the data layer is flexible and easily extensible, promoting cleaner architecture and easier maintenance.

 #### Technology Stack:
 - **Backend**: Laravel